Blendify/blender-manual/blender_docs/manual/sculpt_paint/texture_paint/properties/texture_slots.rst

 The combination of images associated with UV maps is called "slots".

-Selecting a *Paint Slots* or *Canvas Image* will also display the corresponding image in the *Image Editor*.
+Selecting a *Paint Slots* or *Canvas Image* will also display the corresponding image in the Image Editor.

 Painting Mode
    The slot system includes two painting modes: